 Our MRCP UK and Ireland Part I Examinations Teaching BOF Book/ Free Download!!

 Neurology4MRCP is the first website to offer a totally free MRCP teaching best of fives book, freely downloadable from the net as a high quality zipped PDF.
-The book is in 2 volumes, covering all major medical subspecialties, clues on repeatedly encountered MRCP questions,
+The book is in 2 volumes, covering all major medical subspecialties, clues on repeatedly encountered MRCP questions, many past examination questions , a sample BOF answer sheet paper from the RCPI, and tips on how to solve difficult questions.

 The author, Dr. Osama Amin MRCP(Ireland), insisted that the book is not to be copyrighted, so that everyone may download, browse, forward, and print the book, as away of helping the fresh and future MRCP candidates (but our website and author should be credited and mentioned).